KengLiChia/VoiceClonify/README.md

 This project is inspired by [Thorsten Voice](https://www.youtube.com/watch?v=bJjzSo_fOS8&ab_channel=Thorsten-Voice).

-## Features

-### 1. Voice Cloning

-- **User-friendly Interface:** Navigate through the application with an intuitive design that simplifies the voice cloning process.

-### 2. Real-time Visualization

-- **Training Visualization:** Visualize the process of model training your voice in real-time.

-### 3. Voice Comparison

-- **Similarity Assessment:** Utilize algorithms to determine similarities and differences between the original and cloned voices.

-### 4. Text-to-Speech Generation

-- **Versatile Text Input:** Input any text and listen to the synthesized speech using the cloned voice.

 ## Prerequisites

 1. 🐸 [TTS](https://github.com/coqui-ai/TTS) supports [Python >=3.7 <3.11.0](https://www.python.org/downloads/) and tested on Ubuntu 18.10, 19.10, 20.10, Windows 10, 11.